mikeybkats/theHeartOftheBuddhasTeaching/Deep thinking notes.md

 - Practice deep listening
 - Be mindful of what you consume

 Practicing being aware of your mental formations.
+Many of our behaviors are motivated by inflating our sense of self.
+When we drink alcohol it inflates our ego and enhances our sense of self while at the same time diminishing our level of awareness and impairing judgement.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTY2NzYxMjIsLTE0OTQ1MjEwNTddfQ
+eyJoaXN0b3J5IjpbLTExNzgzMjgzNTYsLTE0OTQ1MjEwNTddfQ
 ==
 -->